meertensinstituut/clariah-wp3-vre/README.md

 Clariah VRE consists of the following components:

-- **Integration**: to verify that all components play nicely together
 - **Owncloud**: to host files
 - **Recognizer**: to determine file types
 - **Registry**: to persist objects and list services
 - **Switchboard**: to prepare service requests
+- **UI**: to allow users to interact with the VRE through a user interface
+- **Integration**: to verify that all components play nicely together

 See vre-model.svg for an overview of the VRE.